ongov/Ontario.ca-Jamstack-Toolkit/README.md

     * `pre-commit install`
     * `pre-commit install --hook-type prepare-commit-msg`

+#### French Translation

+This product implements a simple but functional approach to presenting content in both official languages that parallels the URL structure of `Ontario.ca`:

+* English-language pages should go in the root of `src`
+* The equivalent French-language page should go in `src/fr`, with the same filename, and include `lang: fr` in its [front matter](https://www.11ty.dev/docs/data-frontmatter/)

+Appropriate headers and footers will then be used, and a language switcher link generated between the two different page versions in English and French.

 ### Deployment

 `npm run build` will generate static site in the `dist` directory (after removing it to ensure a clean build) - this directory can then be deployed to a suitable static hosting environment.